-E.6 Foreign currency risk management
+F.6 Foreign currency risk management

-Transactions in foreign currencies are recorded at the exchange rate prevailing on the date of transaction.
-Company is not doing any forwards & future or currency swap transactions.
+Transactions in foreign currencies are recorded at the exchange rate prevailing on the Date of transaction.
+The Company does not transact in any forwards and future or currency swap transactions.

 Exposure to foreign currency as at the year-end is not material.

-E.7 Credit risk management
+F.7 Credit risk management